-If you would like to help more distant relatives such as these to immigrate to the U.S., you will need apply for U.S. citizenship as soon as possible after becoming a lawful permanent resident, as described under U.S. Citizenship & Naturalization.
+If you would like to help more distant relatives such as these to immigrate to the United States, you will need apply for U.S. citizenship as soon as possible after becoming a lawful permanent resident, as described in these articles about U.S. Citizenship.
 Then you can petition to have your parents, married children, children over age 21, and siblings immigrate to the United States.

 Be sure to also provide evidence of the family relationship, such as copies of your marriage certificate or your children's birth certificates.
 If you do not have the actual certificates available, you may submit other forms of evidence, such as medical records or affidavits naming you as the person's spouse or parent.
 See the instructions that come with the form for details.

 If your spouse and children experienced separate persecution, then having them submit their own applications for refugee or asylum status is also possible.
-In fact, it may be a good idea, in case your application is denied.
+In fact, it might be a good idea, in case your application is denied.
 Then you would become your spouse or child's derivative.